Superpat/ancientreligions/ACR_Changelog.md

 Hellenic:

-- Bug fixes and new events for the Artemis event chain from formerly retired CK2 modder cybrxkhan.
+- Bug fixes and new events for the Artemis event chain from (formerly!) retired CK2 modder cybrxkhan.
 Thanks!

 Promethean: